JacopoCesari/IMPATTO_DELLA_RIDUZIONE_DI_VELOCIT-_NELLE_AREE_URBANE-ITA-/README.md

 # Impact Analysis of Speed Reduction in Urban Areas
-*Analisi dell'Impatto della Riduzione di Velocità nelle Aree Urbane*

 This project is part of my **Bachelor's thesis in Statistical Sciences** at the **University of Bologna**.
 It aims to analyze the effects of speed reduction policies in urban environments through **statistical analyses and simulations**.